-This map shows the position of locations of type 'Town, Village, Roman Major Fort, Roman Station' containing 'borough, bury, caister, caistor, caster, castle, castor, chester' centered on Wymondham in Norfolk.
+Map Position This map shows the position of locations of type 'Town, Village, Roman Major Fort, Roman Watch Tower' containing 'borough, burgh, bury, caister, caistor, caster, castle, castor, chester' centered on Wymondham in Norfolk.

 As you can see, there appears to be a ring of forts surrounding Wymondham, along the coastline and the Iceni southern border

 (shown as yellow coloured lines).
 This is how an occupying army would prevent further rebellion by surrounding the capital and then